Lessonia corrugata: Ecology

 Lessonia corrugata grows in areas of moderate to strong water movement.
-It is typically found at depths of 1-4 m, but has been recorded as deep as 18-20 m at some sites.
-It generally occurs in shallower and more exposed locations than other dominant canopy-forming Phaeophyceae species in the region, namely Ecklonia radiata and Phyllospora comosa.
+It is typically found at depths of 1–4 m, but has been recorded as deep as 18–20 m at some sites.
+It generally occurs in shallower and more exposed locations than other dominant canopy-forming seaweed species in the region, namely Ecklonia radiata and Phyllospora comosa.

-Lessonia corrugata is restricted to a narrow temperature range, with an optimal temperature range for gametophyte growth and sexual development of between 15.7 and 17.9˚C.< Coupled with its small geographic range, this makes the species particularly sensitive to threats such as rising sea surface temperatures, which may impact the recruitment and long-term survival of L. corrugata.
+L. corrugata is restricted to a narrow temperature range, making it particularly sensitive to threats such as rising sea surface temperatures.
+Juveniles have a thermal optimum of ~16˚C, and an upper thermal limit of 23˚C. Likewise, the optimal temperature range for growth and sexual development of L. corrugata gametophytes is narrow, between 15.7 and 17.9˚C. Coupled with its small geographic range, this thermal sensitivity may impact the recruitment and long-term survival of L. corrugata, with peak summer sea surface temperatures projected to regularly exceed L. corrugata's thermal limit by 2050.

+Aquaculture

+Lessonia corrugata is currently being developed as a potential species for aquaculture production, but knowledge gaps remain about the fundamental biology and cultivation needs of the species.
+Nonetheless, improvements are being made, with novel cultivation techniques that use increased water motion in the nursery potentially improving juvenile sporophyte growth and also increasing biomass production at sea.
+Likewise, trials have found spring to be the best season for out-planting L. corrugata, and that growth is best at a depth of 3–5 m.
+Nonetheless, the vulnerability of L. corrugata to ocean warming may ultimately limit its viability for seaweed farming.